kwiscale/documentation/docs/develop/generalities.rst

 Handler story
 -------------

-When an user calls a route, Kwiscale will find the corresponding handler in a stack.
+When a user calls a route, Kwiscale will find the corresponding handler in a stack.
 When a route matches, kwiscale app detect handler type and call a serie of methods (see :ref:`handler-process`)